 FICOSA (FICOMIRRORS, S.A.), Barcelona, Catalonia / Mar 2015 – Jun 2015.

-Worked on the development and validation of medical multiparametric processing algorithms and biomedical data and user behavior relevant for the detection of excessive sleepiness during driving.
+Worked on the development and validation of medical multiparametric processing algorithms together with biomedical data and relevant user behavior to detect excessive sleepiness during driving.
 The project was called Healing Drop Project.

-Volunteer at the National Center for Adaptative Neurotechnologies
+Research volunteer at the National Center for Adaptative Neurotechnologies (NCAN)

 WADSWORTH CENTER, Albany, New York, United States / Mar 2016 – Apr 2016

 Worked with MD Jonathan R. Wolpaw, Ph.D.
 Dennis McFarland, and BA Theresa Vaughan in studies involving sensorimotor rhythms (SMR), signal processing of EEG data in MATLAB and EEGLAB, data analysis and statistics in R program, and the development of a system for comprehensive kinematic/EMG/EEG analyses of locomotion and other motor actions in normal volunteers and people with spinal cord injuries, cerebral palsy, or other chronic neuromuscular disorders.

 Biomedical Engineering Research Centre (CREB), Barcelona, Catalonia / Oct 2014 – Mar 2015

 Worked with Prof Xavier Rosell and Prof Mireia Fernandez in the Biomedical Instrumentation group to create a shoe-embedded piezoelectric energy harvester for wearable sensors in walking race environments.
 The project is still going forward.

 Online / Abr 20-22, 2020